The C++ STL comes with stream style character output, which is an alternative to the classic printf

 …and print their vectors like this:

-printf(PRIvec3d ", " PRIvec3d ", " PRIvec3d "\n",
+(PRIvec3d ", " PRIvec3d ", " PRIvec3d "\n",

-UNPACKvec3d(v1), UNPACKvec3d(v2), UNPACKvec3d(v3));
+printf(v1), UNPACKvec3d(v2), UNPACKvec3d(v3)); UNPACKvec3d

 In my opinion, C++ streams clearly win at this point.

-Being Stuck with printf.
-For Reasons.
+Being Stuck with printf

 The Idea

-When using printf, the programmer asks himself “What is the type of the variable I am going to print?”, and as soon as that question is answered, the next question is “What is the right % format string for this type?”.
-The compiler can easily answer these questions.
-The next thing is: How to make the compiler do that, without generating additional runtime code?
+, the programmer asks himself “What is the type of the variable I am going to print?”, and as soon as that question is answered, the next question is “What is the right %

 In the past, I wrote about type lists which can be used as compile-time data structures for metaprograms.
 And building on top of that, I wrote about transforming string literals to type lists, doing something with them and transforming back to string literals.
 Understanding the ideas from those articles is crucial for understanding the code of this library.